Historical Society of Forest Park

 PictureEmery Parichy

-The league had six professional teams: the Bloomer Girls, the Blue Birds, the Chicks, the Queens, the Cardinals, and the Music Maids.
+The league had six professional teams: the Bloomer Girls (owned by Mr. Parichy), the Blue Birds, the Chicks, the Queens, the Cardinals, and the Admiral Music Maids.
+In the NGBL’s final year Parichy bought the other five teams in an effort to keep the League afloat.

 Picture